AppDirect/service-integration-sdk/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.appdirect/service-integration-sdk/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/com.appdirect/service-integration-sdk)

 ## Overview
-Use the SDK to quickly integrate your application with the AppDirect platform.
-Use the Developer SDK to create a connector and use that connector to connect to the AppDirect ecosystem.
+Integrate your application with the AppDirect platform.
+Create a connector using the Developer SDK and use that connector to connect to the AppDirect ecosystem.

 For more details, see the documents in our [GitHub wiki](https://github.com/AppDirect/service-integration-sdk/wiki)